 Anemia

-Anaemia is usually defined by a low haemoglobin concentration adjusted for altitude, and (among adults) adjusted for smoking.
+Anaemia is usually defined by a low haemoglobin concentration adjusted for elevation, and (among adults) adjusted for smoking.
 One of the most common causes of anaemia is iron deficiency.
 However, anaemia cannot necessarily be used as a proxy for iron deficiency because anaemia can result from many other factors, including:

 • Malaria and other infections